 Vermont Tech does not require Advanced Payment requests for current veteran students or applicants.

-Vermont recently passed legislation stating that active duty Guard members are also elibigle for free tuition.
+Vermont recently passed legislation stating that active duty Guard members are also eligible for free tuition.
 Please read the State of Vermont legislation to learn more.